Soil Sampling Methods, Tools and Companies

 3. If you can’t do it through your agronomist, find someone who you like that can get to your fields quickly.
 Often sampling is just one more piece of the fall/spring rush, so make sure they have a reputation for being reliable.

 4. Price, of course.
 Why wasn’t this first on the list?
 The price of soil sampling varies between $3 and $8 per acre based on the sample density, map type, and other factors.
-When directly comparing providers (which I do often), most options will be within $1-3/ac of each other.
+When directly comparing providers for similar methods, most options will be within $1-3/ac of each other.
 This actually doesn’t have a major impact on my decision, though, and here’s why: If I’m on a 4-year rotation, that’s only a 25 to 75 cents per acre per year difference between the most and least expensive providers.
 The soil sampling methods and tools will have a far greater impact on price than the service provider you select.